Avi-Meshulam/Dodge/README.md

 + The player first appears in the middle of the screen and is marked with a bottom yellow "shadow".
 + The target is to avoid enemies until there's only one left, and to achieve that at a minimum time.
 + Move the player with the keyboard's arrows.
-+ A collision between a player and an enemy decrements both their life by 1.
++ A collision between a player and an enemy decrements both their lifes by 1.
 + A collision between two enemies decrements the life of the causer by 1.
-+ Player start life count: 10
++ Player lifes: 10
-+ Enemy start life count: 3
++ Enemy lifes: 3

 #### Operations
 + Settings